Pyrdacor/Ambermoon/FileSpecs/Graphics.md

 Note: Floor textures don't use this format.
 They use the normal 4 bit palette format without the 8 pixel packing.

+Note: If the graphic width is not a multiple of 8 there are additional unused bits per scan line that must be skipped on loading.
+There is at least one object graphic where this is true in Ambermoon (texture index 90 has a width of 47 and therefore 1 additional unused bit per row).

 ### Example data (not packed)

 The first pixel line (4 bytes, each digit/letter is a bit):